SignPath/website/docs/documentation/directory-synchronization.md

 <div class="panel tip" markdown="1">
 <div class="panel-header">Dry-Run mode</div>

 By specifying the `/dry-run` postfix in the _Tentant URL_, you tell the SignPath connector to only simulate the updates/changes, but not perform any write operations.
-We recommend testing the setup with this configuration and to remove the `/dry-run` URL segment when ready (see step 7).
+We recommend testing the setup with this configuration and to remove the `/dry-run` URL segment when done (see step 7).

 </div>